Plymouth Energy Community

 More tips

 You can catch condensation dripping from windows with condensation channels and sponge strips (available from DIY shops).
 If you wipe down windows and sills in the morning this will also help, but be sure to wring out the cloth rather than dry it on a radiator.
 You could invest in a dehumidifier.
-These can help a lot but cost anything from £40 to over £200 (Running costs are approximately 5p and 14p per hour, depending on their size).
+These can help a lot but cost anything from £40 to over £200, with an average cost of around £120 (Running costs are approximately 4p and 15p per hour, depending on their size and settings).

 Consider using a thermometer and hygrometer (humidity sensor) to see how warm your home is and the amount of moisture in the air.
 Moisture in the air can cause problems and lead to condensation.
 A general guide is that the level of humidity should be between 30% and 60% in all rooms of your house.

 If you already have mould on your walls and ceilings then you need to clean it off properly.
-An effective method is to start by cleaning off the mould with spray containing bleach.
+An effective method is to start by cleaning off the mould with a mould removal cleaning product.
 This will help remove the staining that persistent mould can leave behind.
 Leave to dry overnight and then spray the affected area with an antifungal wash and allow that to dry.
 Always follow the manufacturer’s instructions and consider wearing a face mask when spraying.
 You could also treat the affected area with a mould-resistant paint.
+Keeping furniture away from affected walls helps promote air flow and reduce re-occurrence.